bakamon89/alex.ly/content/about.md

 +++
 Finance professional by day, chef/photographer/coffee-adict/dog-lover by nature.
-Swing by for an unapologetic view of NYC through the eyes of a British born Chinese from muggy London
+Swing by for an unapologetic view of NYC through the eyes of a British born Chinese from muggy London.